- You are here:

 Our staff provide specialist support, information literacy and academic skills teaching, so that students and staff find, use and apply the information they need effectively.

-The Library offers a variety of study environments, with over 3,900 study spaces across its three campus buildings, from silent individual study to vibrant group work areas.
+The Library offers a variety of study environments, with over 3,900 study spaces across its four campus buildings, from silent individual study to vibrant group work areas.
 There are extensive computer facilities and the Library is wireless enabled throughout for laptop use.

 What we're doing